Blockstream/lwk/README.md

 **LWK** is a collection of Rust crates for [Liquid](https://liquid.net) Wallets.
 Its goal is to provide all the necessary building blocks for Liquid wallet development to enable a broad range of use cases on Liquid.

-By not following a monolithic approach but instead providing a group of functionality-specific libraries, LWK allows us to offer a modular, flexible and ergonomic toolset for Liquid development.
-This design lets application developers pick only what they need and focus on the relevant aspects of their use cases
+By not following a monolithic approach but instead providing a group of function-specific libraries, LWK allows us to offer a modular, flexible and ergonomic toolset for Liquid development.
+This design lets application developers pick only what they need and focus on the relevant aspects of their use cases.

-We want LWK to be a reference tool driven both by Blocksteam and Liquid participants that helps make Liquid integration frictionless, define ecosystem standards and leverage advanced Liquid capabilities such as covenants or swaps.
+We want LWK to be a reference tool driven both by Blockstream and Liquid participants that helps make Liquid integration frictionless, define ecosystem standards and leverage advanced Liquid capabilities such as covenants or swaps.

-While LWK is Rust native, we provide [bindnigs](./lwk_bindings) for Python, Kotlin and Swift using [Mozilla UniFFI](https://mozilla.github.io/uniffi-rs/) and we provide preliminary support for [WASM](./lwk_wasm).
-We will continue polishinhg these bindings and expanding on the available options.
+While LWK is Rust native, we provide [bindings](./lwk_bindings) for Python, Kotlin and Swift using [Mozilla UniFFI](https://mozilla.github.io/uniffi-rs/) and we provide preliminary support for [WASM](./lwk_wasm).
+We will continue polishinhg these bindings and expanding the available options.
 Aditionally, the Bull Bitcoin team has developed [Dart/Flutter](https://github.com/SatoshiPortal/lwk-dart) bindings.